liandrea4/liandrea4.github.io/glossary.md

 ## Crochet

+#### Chain stitch
+Very similar to casting on in knitting, this is the start of most crochet pieces which makes up the base off of which you build!

 #### Double crochet (DC)
 Another very common type of stitch in crochet, which is approximately 2x as tall as a single crochet.
 Note that this is called treble crochet in British terminology.

 #### Half double crochet (HDC)
 A cross between a single and a double crochet.
 (Note: I won't be teaching/describing *how* to make each of the stitches in the glossary.
 That's what YouTube is for!).
 This is approximately the height between a [SC](#single-crochet-sc) and a [DC](#double-crochet-dc) and also has an interesting property in that there are 3 top loops created in this stitch (instead of the 2 usually).
 Frequently patterns will call for a stitch to be made in the 3rd loop or back loop of the HDC stitch (frequently abbreviated tbl, through back loop).

+#### Magic circle
+A technique in which to make a seamless start of a circular piece.
+See [this video](https://www.youtube.com/watch?v=J7GHTfXaz2E)

 #### Single crochet (SC)
 The simplest stitch in crochet, similar to a knit stitch in knitting.
 Note that this is called double crochet in British terminology.